Email Authentication: Crucial Step for Email Deliverability

 DKIM

-DKIM stands for DomainKeys Identified Mail, and it is a way for a domain owner to attach a digital signature to each email to verify that it came from the domain it claims to be from.
+DKIM stands for DomainKeys Identified Mail, a way for a domain owner to attach a digital signature to each email to verify that it came from the domain it claims to be from.

 DMARC

 DMARC stands for Domain-based Message Authentication, Reporting, and Conformance.
-It is a way for domain owners to specify what to do with emails that fail SPF or DKIM checks.
+It allows domain owners to specify what to do with emails that fail SPF or DKIM checks.

 Importance of Implementing Email Authentication